 1. Face-to-Face Driver Model

-Each gifted or struggling student can work at his own speed as — on a case-by-case basis — teachers assign work on a digital platform and oversee progress.
+Each gifted or struggling student can work at their own speed as — on a case-by-case basis — teachers assign work on a digital platform and oversee progress.
 Depending on the scenario, this is done to fill knowledge gaps, reinforce lessons or provide new challenges.

 - Identify Students Who Need Supplemental Instruction — Whether it’s across classes or in a specific subject, working with teachers to identify which students need additional instruction will help you find a tool that suits their needs.